Mandy27/EatSmart/README.md

 - Packaged Google Chrome Extension (by Chloe Lopez)
 - Implement NodeJs, Grunt, Nodemon, Uglify, CSSMin for minifications, bundling, automating file modification updates (by Harrison Wang, Mandy Ngo)
 - Deploy application with Heroku (by Harrison Wang)
+- Counter and record added to Firebase database (by Christine Lao)
+- Included Error Tracking using Rollbar (by Christine Lao)
+- Included User Analytics using Mixpanel (by Christine Lao)

 ####Front-End
 - HTML